ishapiro/savta-ai/README.md

    npm install
    ```
 3. Create a `.env` file as described above.
+4. Set up your Supabase database and storage as described in the Supabase Setup section.
-4. Run the development server:
+5. Run the development server:
    ```bash
    npm run dev
    ```
-5. Open [http://localhost:3000](http://localhost:3000) in your browser.
+6. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Development Troubleshooting
 If you encounter issues after stopping the dev server with Ctrl+C, especially import errors like `useSupabaseSession`, use these cleanup scripts: